rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 {{% sub_chapter_header "GraphQL Nested Objects in React" "react-graphql-nested-objects" %}}

 Next, we'll request a nested object for the organization.
-Since the application wil eventually show the issues in a repository, you should fetch a repository of an organization as the next step.
+Since the application will eventually show the issues in a repository, you should fetch a repository of an organization as the next step.
 Remember, a query reaches into the GraphQL graph, so we can nest the `repository` field in the `organization` when the schema defined the relationship between these two entities.

 {{< highlight javascript "hl_lines=1 6 7 8 9 19" >}}
 const GET_REPOSITORY_OF_ORGANIZATION = `